 This session is a part of the 2020 National Arts Marketing Project Conference.

-Kirk Bentley works in the arts and culture industry for nearly 15 years.
-He’s helped hundreds of theatres, museums and music venues around the world create innovative marketing campaigns that power ticket sales, engage audiences and drive membership.
+Kirk Bentley works in the arts and culture marketing industry.
+For over 15 years, he’s helped hundreds of theatres, museums and music venues around the world create innovative marketing campaigns that power ticket sales, engage audiences and drive membership.
 Kirk is a certified email geek, artist and father enjoying life in Seattle.
 When he’s not working on email campaigns, he’s making indie pop music as Missing Image.

 WordFly provides easy-to-use tools built for the arts and culture industry.
 We help you create impactful marketing campaigns that deliver results.
 Send email and SMS, publish surveys and RSVPs, and design beautifully modern web pages.